SimplyLearner/cloud-devops/Prometheus/Prometheus.md

 #Installation Steps for Prometheus
 - Launch an EC2 instance with Ubuntu and run the below commands
+- Open the traffic for all the ports

 ```
 sudo su -